milanjanosov/janosov.com/content/blog/groupchasing.md

 ---
-title: "Group chasing tactics: how to catch a faster prey"
+title: "Group Chasing Tactics: How to Catch a Faster Prey"
 date: 2017-05-09T00:00:00
 coverImg: groupchasing.png
 ---